weiks/quarters-docs/docs/quarters-buttons.md

 ![Button embedded code](img/button-generator-code.png)

-The only required parameters amount.
+The only required parameter is `amount`.
 The rest can be set when you create the button or later via the `data-*` attributes in the embed HTML. `data-*` attributes will override any attributes you set in the button generator.

 Once a button is generated, you'll be given a few lines of HTML code to copy and paste into your website.
 This will add the button to your page.